libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Outbound Mesh Quotas

-In gossipsub v1.0 mesh peers are randomly selected, without any weight given to the direction of the conneciton.
+In gossipsub v1.0 mesh peers are randomly selected, without any weight given to the direction of the connection.
 In contrast, gossipsub v1.1 implements oubout connection quotas, so that a peer tries to always maintain a number of outbound connections in the mesh.

 Specifically, we define a new overlay parameter `D_out`, which must be set below `D_lo` and